-ChainLink has been getting quite a bit of attention lately.
-So much so that LINK has risen to a market cap of nearly $1 billion in market cap.
+Chainlink has been getting quite a bit of attention lately.
+So much so that LINK has risen to a market cap of more than $6 billion.

-The catalyst for these gains was the launch of Chainlink on the Ethereum mainnet in May 2019 and a Coinbase listing.
-Essentially, the project’s goal is to create a decentralized oracle service.
+The initial catalyst for these gains was the launch of Chainlink on the Ethereum mainnet in May 2019 and a Coinbase listing.
+Essentially, the project’s goal is to create a widely used decentralized oracle service.
 If they’re successful it could change smart contract usage and effectiveness forever.

 Page Contents 👉